hemantapkh/hemantapkh.github.io/_posts/2024-08-25-migrating-python-packages-from-gitlab-registry-to-gcloud-artifacts.md

 ## Download the Packages

-The net step is to download the packages from GitLab.
+The next step is to download the packages from GitLab.
 Below is the python script that I used.

 Set the `GITLAB_USERNAME`, `GITLAB_TOKEN` and `GITLAB_ORG_NAME` environment variables.